apache/manifoldcf/README.txt

 The following provides more details on the included software that may be subject to export controls on cryptographic software:

-  Apache Connectors Framework interfaces with the
+  ManifoldCF interfaces with the
   Java Secure Socket Extension (JSSE) API to provide

     - HTTPS support

-  Apache Connectors Framework interfaces with the
+  ManifoldCF interfaces with the
   Java Cryptography Extension (JCE) API to provide

     - NTLM authentication

-  Apache Connectors Framework does not include any implementation of JSSE or JCE.
+  ManifoldCF does not include any implementation of JSSE or JCE.

 Contact